iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week9_mapbox/W9_mapbox3.md

     ...
   })
 ```
 Extra credit is if you can create button that will "fly" you into a particular neighborhood to around zoom 16, while changing the pitch and bearing from your original map.
+Hint: look through Mapbox's execellent tutorials.